isismd/isismd/README.md

 I'm Isis Daron, a Front-End developer and Computer Science student at the Federal University of Mato Grosso.
 I entered the development world in late 2021, and for the past months I have been working as an Front-End Intern, primarily utilizing the Vue framework.
 Additionally, I actively contribute as a volunteer developer at my university's junior company, where we use React library.

+I also offer freelance services in web development, bringing expertise in both design and technical implementation to create responsive, user-friendly websites and applications.

 -`🪐´- Current Focus: